 Activity 3: One of the fabulous facts about trees is that for each year of a tree’s life, it produces a new layer.
 When you examine a cut tree, you can actually see and count the layers that are called rings.
 This tree ring activity will make this concept more concrete.

-Activity 4: Let’s build a tree using one of the below links.
-Remember to also practice the /t/ sound if you are working on phonetic awareness.
+Activity 4: Let’s build a tree using paper and glue in this Letter T activity.
+Remember to also practice the first sound you hear in the word tree /tr/.

 (+) If you have train tracks at home, try this cool activity to create a tree.